MicrosoftDocs/sql-docs/docs/master-data-services/deploying-models-master-data-services.md

 ---
 title: Deploying Models
-description: Learn how to use model packages to move copies of models from one Master Data Services environment to another or to create new models in your environment. ms.custom: "" ms.date: "03/01/2017" ms.prod: sql
+description: Deploy model packages to move copies of models from one Master Data Services environment to another or to create new models in your environment. ms.custom: "" ms.date: "03/01/2017" ms.prod: sql